JLucasGaldino/LucasGaldino/content/posts/the-pennebaker-journaling-method.md

 +++
-title = 'The Pennebaker Journaling Method' date = 2024-08-17T21:49:21-04:00
-draft = false
+title = 'A journaling method to help you deal with trauma, anxiety, depression, and autoimmune disease' date = 2024-08-17T21:49:21-04:00 draft = false
 +++